icyrizard/icyrizard.github.io/_posts/2020-04-29-presigned-urls.markdown

 The `Authorization Header` is not usable now.
 You cannot use the Authorization Header to authenticate the user on your platform
 AND send a redirect to AWS.
 Strangely enough, the Authorization Header is not stripped after a redirect.
 That's something I never realized.
 To prevent this, a Cookie Authorization must be used and sent by the Client when requesting access to an S3 Object.
 Cookies are automatically stripped or included based on the domain that is receiving them.
-This sinply does not hold for the Authorization Header.
+This simply does not hold for the Authorization Header.
 Weird huh?
 The Authorization Header is the modern version of the Cookie Header, yet it is less secure considering this.

+The following Error is given when trying to send the Authorization Header (unknowingly...).

 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>